catseye/The-Dossier/article/Role-Playing Games of Note.md

 misremembering, or indeed biased.

 The game world is immense and mostly in the treetops.
-So this game naturally reminds me a little bit of that Ewoks cartoon (they made a cartoon about Ewok life after that third Star Wars movie was released, yes) and that arcade game whose name starts with a K where you are a ninja and you can jump very high into the treetops.
-Whenever I think of it.
-Even though these two other things are otherwise unrelated.
+So this game naturally reminds me a little bit of the Ewoks cartoon (they made a cartoon about Ewok life after that third Star Wars movie was released, yes) and the arcade game [The Legend of Kage][], in which you play a ninja who can jump very high into the treetops (and which I am delighted to say I rediscovered the name of by doing a web search for "arcade game jump high ninja trees".)
+Even though those are otherwise unrelated.

+[The Legend of Kage]: https://en.wikipedia.org/wiki/The_Legend_of_Kage

 ### Adventure Construction Set